-New York (September 10, 2012) — Labor Day has come and gone, but that doesn’t mean your vacation fun has to end.
+New York City (Sept.
+10, 2012) — Labor Day has come and gone, but that doesn’t mean your vacation fun has to end.
 Post-Labor Day travel can be a dream: smaller crowds, cooler temperatures, and off-season hotel deals are just a few fall bennies.
-Another great deal — and one that’s available year-round — is a CityPASS® ticket booklet, which can save travelers up to 50 percent off combined admission to the top sights in 11 North American destinations.
+Another great deal—and one that’s available year-round—is a CityPASS® ticket booklet, which can save travelers up to 50% off combined admission to the top sights in 11 North American destinations.
 In addition to saving money, CityPASS travelers save time, skipping the main-entrance ticket line at many attractions.

 So, before you go, check out what’s new at these East Coast and Midwest CityPASS destinations for fall:

 Stop by—if you dare—for “Spiders Alive!” (through Dec.
 2) at the American Museum of Natural History.
 Intrepid visitors will be greeted by some of the most remarkable arachnids on the planet, including the Goliath bird eater, a spider whose prey includes birds, mice, frogs, and even snakes.
 If spiders aren’t your insect of choice, head over to The Butterfly Conservatory.
 This annual seasonal exhibit, featuring a re-created tropical forest environment and more than 500 live butterflies, opens Oct.
 6 and runs through May 28, 2013.